Pearlscale Texas Cichlid (Herichthys carpintis)

 The Surinam Geophagus, Geophagus surinamensis, is a large South American eartheater cichlid with a calm feeding style and a lot of visual detail: blue-green striping, warm yellow tones around the head, a dark flank spot and extended fin colour as it matures.
 It is often sold in the trade as Surinam Geophagus, Red-Striped Eartheater or Redstriped Eartheater.

 This listing covers the 0411 parent product and its sibling size options: 4-5 cm, 5-6 cm, 7-9 cm, XL and the K173 4-5 cm option.
-At the time of this review, the 7-9 cm option had live Shopify stock while the other size options were showing zero inventory, so use the size selector for the current live availability before ordering.
+Use the size selector for current live availability before ordering.

 A quick identity note matters with this fish.
 The name G. surinamensis has been used widely in the aquarium trade for similar eartheater species in the Geophagus surinamensis complex.
 This page therefore keeps the supplier's Geophagus surinamensis name for traceability while writing the care advice for a large, sand-sifting Surinam-type eartheater rather than making exaggerated wild-origin claims.